obouaziz/FastPseudo/README.md

 - `pchcumhaz` computes the cumulative hazard function of a pch model.
 It takes as input a sequence of times at which the cumulative hazard needs to be computed, the cuts and the values of the hazard between two cuts.
 - `pseudoIC` implements the pseudo-values for the survival function or the RMST.
 The fast approximation is based on the pch model.
 It takes as input interval-censored data and a value of the endpoint if the RMST should be computed.
+Of note, this function cannot currently take into account exact observations but this will be fixed soon (hopefully)!

 ## Installation